 1.3.3 Innovative ASUS features

-Native DDR2-800 memory support
+Native DDR2-800 memory support 🕌

 Native DDR2-800 eliminates the bottleneck when overclocking both the CPU and the memory, thus maximizing performance for 3D graphics and other system-intensive applications.
-See page 4-20 for details.
+See pages 2-16 and 4-20 for details.